Thermadiag/seq/docs/tiny_string.md

 `seq::tiny_string` contains some preallocated elements in-place, which can avoid the use of dynamic storage allocation when the actual number of elements is below that preallocated threshold (*MaxStaticSize* parameter).

-`seq::tiny_string` only supports characters of type char, not wchar_t.
+`seq::tiny_string` supports any type of character.

 ## Motivation

 Why another string class?
 I started writing tiny_string to provide a small and relocatable string class that can be used within [seq::cvector](cvector.md).
 Indeed, gcc std::string implementation is not relocatable as it stores a pointer to its internal data for small strings.
-In addition, most std::string implementations have a size of 32 bytes (at least msvc and gcc ones), which was a lot for my compressed container.
+In addition, most std::string implementations have a size of 32 bytes (at least msvc and gcc ones), which unnecessary high, especially when considering a compressed container.
 Therefore, I started working on a string implementation with the following specificities:
 -	Relocatable,
 -	Small footprint (16 bytes on 64 bits machine if possible),
 -	Customizable Small String Optimization (SSO),
 -	Higly optimized for small strings (fast copy/move assignment and fast comparison operators).

-It turns out that such string implementation makes all flat containers (like `std::vector` or `std::deque`) faster (at least for small strings) as it greatly reduces cache misses.
+It turns out that such string implementation makes all flat containers (like `std::vector` or `std::deque`) faster (at least for small strings) as it greatly reduces cache misses, memory allocations, and allows optimization tricks for relocatable types.
 The Customizable Small String Optimization is also very convenient to avoid unnecessary memory allocations for different workloads.

+For the rest of the documentation, only standard char strings are considered.

 ## Size and bookkeeping